Call for Danida Alumni Activity Grants 2021 round 2

 Danida Fellowship Centre is pleased to announce a new call for Danida Alumni Activity Grants, allowing Danida Alumni to apply for financial support to organize local activities either off- or online depending on the Covid-19 situation in your country.

-The deadline for this call for proposals is Monday 10 May 2021 at 12:00 PM (noon) CEST.
+The deadline for this call for proposals is Monday 4th of October 2021 at 12:00 PM (noon) CEST.
 Applications will be accepted only if submitted via the online application form.
 Here you can find a short video guide on how to fill out the application form.

-Grant applicants will be informed of the outcome of their applications within three weeks of the application deadline.
+Grant applicants will be informed of the outcome of their applications within two weeks of the application deadline.
+Activities under this grant has to take place no later than January 31st 2022.

 Why Danida Alumni activity grants?